-In Mirrored Channel Mode, the memory contents are mirrored between Channel B and Channel C and also between Channel E and Channel F. As a result of the mirroring, the total physical memory available to the system is half of what is populated.
-Mirrored Channel Mode requires that Channel B and Channel C, and Channel E and Channel F must be populated identically with regards to size and organization.
-DIMM slot populations within a channel do not have to be identical but the same DIMM slot location across Channel B and Channel C and across Channel E and Channel F must be populated the same.
+In Mirrored Channel Mode, the memory contents are mirrored between Channel B and Channel C. As a result of the mirroring, the total physical memory available to the system is half of what is populated.
+Mirrored Channel Mode requires that Channel B and Channel C must be populated identically with regards to size and organization.
+DIMM slot populations within a channel do not have to be identical but the same DIMM slot location across Channel B and Channel C must be populated the same.

-3.2.2.3.5 Lockstep Channel Mode
+3.2.2.4.4 Lockstep Channel Mode